Opel Corsa: Safety

+Argentina

+The Argentinian version of the Corsa C (rebranded as "Corsa II" or "Corsa 2") was manufactured in GM's Alvear plant in Santa Fe Province, the export markets are unknown.

+The Chevrolet Montana wasn't neither manufactured or imported.

 Brazil

 The Brazilian version of the Corsa sold in those countries featured a more conservative front end than its European counterpart.

 Brazil also offered a pickup truck version of the Corsa named the Chevrolet Montana (sold in some markets as the Tornado), which, as well as the saloon, was exported in a completely knocked down form to South Africa for local assembly.

 Mexico

 The Corsa C arrived in the 2002 model year as a five-door hatchback, and was imported from Europe; but for the model year of 2003, the Corsa sold in Mexico began coming from Brazil and a saloon version was added.
 In 2005, the saloon version introduced an automated manual transmission called Easytronic because it was only offered in a five-speed manual transmission, however, the easytronic transmission was rapidly discontinued after the model year of 2007, because of poor sales and technical flaws.

 For 2008, the Corsa was tweaked with a freshened grille, lights, and a gold-coloured Chevrolet logo.
 The Chevrolet Corsa C was discontinued in the Mexican market in June 2008, leaving only the older and freshened Chevy (Corsa B); and the Corsa C was replaced by the Chevrolet Aveo, however, Brazil kept the car until 2012 (as the Chevrolet Corsa Final Edition and with the saloon ending in 2011) and Argentina kept the car until 2010, while the Corsa-based Montana continued into 2010.

 The Corsa C was that was sold in South America, was produced at the Rosario production plant in Argentina.
 The Latin American Corsa C featured the Opel inspired Chevrolet logo with a golden bowtie instead of a chromed one – the new logo was first introduced in the South American market with the new Chevrolet Vectra.